Lab 6 - Line Estimation

 ~LineNode();

-// relative pose to line in meters
+// Relative pose to line [m]

 float get_continuous_line_pose() const;